USS South Carolina Association

 Q: What other events are planned?

 We will again hold a silent auction to raise funds for the association.
+Commemorative items may be available for sale.

 Q: Should I bring a guest?

 A: Yes!
-Wives, girlfriends and family members (including children and grandchildren) are welcome, and tickets for guests are discounted.
+Wives, girlfriends, friends and family members (including children and grandchildren) are welcome, and tickets for guests are discounted.
 Some of us will come alone, others will not.
 Some family members enjoy the chance to meet your shipmates and learn more about your time in the Navy — especially spouses and significant others that were not in your life when you served.

 Q: Does the hotel offer shuttle service?